Skip to content

+Editide started when Sue and John began offering editing services from their home in 2006.
+Thanks to the good will of their many clients, the business thrives and continues to grow.
 Like any service, Editide cannot answer all needs.
-Many of our clients require services in addition to copy editing and graphic design.
-Please click here to view our list of recommended services for development editing and coaching, assistance with statistics, customized web development, expert coding, fact checking, and transcription.
+Many of our clients require services in addition to copy editing and graphic design, such as developmental editing, coaching, assistance with statistics, customized web development, expert coding, fact checking, and transcription.
+We are happy to refer people to excellent sources.

 Meet the Team